camunda-community-hub/challenges/CD_CI/README.md

 When a new process is deployed, it must be deployed and a test must run on it.

-Different tool can be used to run this time.
+Different tools can be used to run this time.

 As an option: if the test is successful, then deploy the process on a second cluster, simulating a UA cluster when you run the test, and a productive cluster where you deploy it if the test is successfull.

+# Chapter 4: use different branches

+The Github repository contains two branches: main and development name `chicago` The `chigago` contains a Github deployment to push on the validation project.
+Web Modeler is connected to `chicago`.
+At a moment, development is finish, and the version is merge in the `main`.